U.S. Justice Dept questions JPMorgan over auto lending practices

 The largest U.S. bank said in an annual filing with the U.S. Securities and Exchange Commission that the Justice Department is looking at whether auto loans made by car dealerships to borrowers of different races and ethnicities may have been marked up.

-JPMorgan is the fifth-largest U.S. auto lender behind Ally Financial Inc (ALLY.N), Wells Fargo & Co (WFC.N), Toyota Motor Corp’s (7203.T) in-house lending arm and Capital One Financial Corp (COF.N), according to Experian Automotive.
+JPMorgan is the fifth-largest U.S. auto lender behind Ally Financial Inc, Wells Fargo & Co, Toyota Motor Corp’s in-house lending arm and Capital One Financial Corp, according to Experian Automotive.

 The Consumer Financial Protection Bureau “has focused significant resources on rooting out discrimination in indirect auto lending,” Director Richard Cordray said on Monday, adding that lenders have reimbursed 425,000 consumers who faced discrimination in loans approximately $136 million.